GuoShuyin/invoiceOCR_for_fun/README.md

 # invoiceOCRv1.0
+Usage:
-put invoice images/pdfs in this project's root directory
+1.put invoice images/pdfs in this project's root directory 2.register an cloudenv account and put your cloudenv api for the image_to_text plugin into file.env 3.run main.py